 The Real Lisbon Which You Should Add to Your Bucket List

-It's not uncommon to stumble upon a town or a city in North America that bears a name of a famous town or a city from somewhere else, m...
+It's not uncommon to stumble upon a town or a city in North America that bears the name of a famous town or a city from somewhere else,...

 Lisbon is not for everyone.
 It definitely requires that you do some homework before you come.
 If you learn about Lisbon on the spot, you'll likely miss many small details that would impact your first impression.
 I was lucky as my friends actually live in Lisbon and they showed me around.

 Lisbon's architecture is amazing.
-It's a mix of styles, colours, cultures, epochs.
+It's a mix of styles, colours, cultures, and epochs.

-The heat makes it very exhausting to stroll the city during a daytime.
+The heat makes it very exhausting to stroll the city during the daytime.
 Little canopy shade and hilly landscape require lots of motivation and physical strength.

-As the result, a city centre was rebuilt using a new grid system which was then borrowed by many other cities in world, but most notably the United States.
+As a result, a city centre was rebuilt using a new grid system which was then borrowed by many other cities in the world, but most notably the United States.

 I so much enjoyed Portuguese cobblestone streets that look like a mosaic.